chiphwang1/helm-oci-django-atp/README.md

      pip install cx_oracle

-**3. The settings.py on the Django server modified to use an Oracle Database**
+**3. The settings.py on the Django server nneds to be modified to use an Oracle Database**

 ```